bjshively/acceleratedcpp/README.md

 # Notes

+# Chapter 1 - Working with Strings

+- Interface - types of operations that can be performed on a particular object (i.e. initialize, add, copy, etc.)

+- Local variables are destroyed and memory returned as soon as the block exits (closing `}`)

+- Strings initialize to empty/null string if you don't provide a value

+- Input/output are saved to a *buffer* and which is flushed when needed.
+This is faster/more efficient than writing char by char because it combines several write operations into one

+- `const` guarantees that a value won't change, can sometimes make program faster depending on where/how value is used

+- Create a string from many copies of a string with `std::string stars(10, '*');`

+- `cout << string` to write string to output, `cin >> string` to save input to string

 ## Chapter 4

 - An _lvalue_ is a value that denotes a non-temporary object, e.g. something that will be saved.
 The expression `sum / count` is not an lvalue (in fact, it's called an _rvalue_.)
 In the expression `x = sum / count`, x is an lvalue because it persists beyond this line. (p 56)